h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 1. For a trained SVM with $n_s$ support vectors, what's the prediction time complexity?
 2. Design support vector pruning techniques that maintain accuracy while reducing prediction time
 3. How can you precompute and cache frequently needed kernel evaluations?
-4. Implement a fast prediction algorithm for linear SVMs
+4. Design a fast prediction algorithm for linear SVMs
 5. Compare batch vs single-sample prediction efficiency

 For a detailed explanation of this problem, see [Question 11: Prediction Optimization](L5_6_11_explanation.md).